-While National Grid (now RI Energy) has a long history of administering an energy efficiency program for its customers, Rhode Island's two municipal-owned utilities have made notable advances in their own energy efficiency programs.
+While National Grid has a long history of administering an energy efficiency program for its customers, Rhode Island's two municipal-owned utilities have made notable advances in their own energy efficiency programs.
 Since 2016, we can now say we have full statewide coverage to support energy efficiency.